 - Optimum vehicle dynamics during both dry and slippery conditions

 - Extra traction and stability on snow and wet roads

 - Lock feature for getting unstuck in slippery conditions

 - 212 lb. system weight is significantly lower than competitor systems

 Fuel Economy and Exhaust Emissions

-- EPA fuel economy ratings of 17 mpg in city driving and 23 mpg on the highway (best combined ratings in class)
+- Fuel economy ratings of 17 mpg in city driving and 23 mpg on the highway in manufacturer testing using EPA test methods (best combined ratings in class)

 The Acura MDX's engine is an advanced 3.5-liter, SOHC, 24-valve, 60-degree, V-6, aluminum-block-and-head design that is compact, light and powerful.
-A long list of technologies have been engineered to provide 240 horsepower, a broad and flat torque curve, very low emissions, high fuel efficiency, and exhilarating throttle response.
+A long list of technologies has been engineered to provide 260 horsepower, a broad and flat torque curve, very low emissions, high fuel efficiency, and instantaneous throttle response.
 The VTEC valvetrain and dual-stage intake manifold optimize cylinder filling efficiency across the engine's entire operating range.
 Low-restriction intake and exhaust systems, a 10.0:1 compression ratio, and roller-type rocker arms also aid efficiency.